 Meetings and Events

-Each year, the Dog Guide Users of New Hampshire (DGUNH) holds four general meetings (which includes an annual meeting) as well as a Christmas party.
+Each year, the Dog Guide Users of New Hampshire (DGUNH) holds three to four general meetings (which includes an annual meeting) plus a Christmas party.
 Anyone who might be interested in getting a dog guide or service dog is welcome to attend the meetings and learn about what is involved in becoming a service dog user.
 The Dutch-treat lunch meetings are held at the Red Blazer Restaurant in Concord, NH.
-The meetings are quarterly on Saturdays from 1:00 to 3:30 PM in January, April, July and October.
+The meetings are held on Saturdays from 1:00 to 3:30 PM.
 Regularly, speakers are brought in to address concerns members might have with their dogs.
 There is always time for discussion on various dog-related topics anyone might want to bring up.
 Puppy raisers come regularly to the meetings and are a vital part of the membership.

 The annual meeting takes place in April and the agenda includes electing Board of Director or Officer positions and delivering the annual report to the membership.